About the Journal

 As science and knowledge evolve, it is necessary to rethink the way in which research questions are addressed.
 The importance of multidisciplinary work that allows combining the experience and knowledge of specialists in different fields of action is becoming more and more evident.
 The complexity of today's reality poses challenges that exceed what disciplinary research can offer.
 Internationally, high-impact journals such as Nature, Science, Proceedings of the National Academy of Sciences of the United States of America, PLOS One, and Royal Society Open Science, among others, encourage the dissemination of works of this nature.

 The study and work with communicable diseases and chronic diseases are challenging, given their high level of complexity.
-It is known that its dynamics, evolution, and distribution around the world depend not only on the characteristics of the disease but also on social, climatic, environmental factors, population mobility, and socio-economic aspects, among others, that require joint and multidisciplinary work.
+From a mathematical modeling perspective, it is known that its dynamics, evolution, and distribution around the world depend not only on the characteristics of the disease but also have a strong social component, as well as, climatic and environmental factors, mobility, among others, that require joint and multidisciplinary work.

 Journal description

-Epi-SCIENCE is formulated as a journal of the Pure and Applied Mathematics Research Center (CIMPA), non-profit and open access, oriented to the study of population health from a multi and interdisciplinary approach.
+Epi-SCIENCE is formulated as a journal of the Pure and Applied Mathematics Research Center (CIMPA), non-profit and open access, oriented to the study of health risk factors from a mathematical modeling perspective and a multi and interdisciplinary approach.
 Original work and unpublished research products fall within the scope of the publication.
 Review articles and theoretical reflections are also accepted.

 The study and work with communicable diseases and chronic diseases are challenging, given their high level of complexity.
-It is known that its dynamics, evolution, and distribution around the world depend not only on the characteristics of the disease but also on social, climatic, environmental factors, population mobility, socio-economic aspects, among others, that require a job joint and multidisciplinary.
+It is known that its dynamics, evolution, and distribution around the world depend not only on the characteristics of the disease but also on social, climatic and environmental factors, and mobility, among others, that require a multidisciplinary approach.